AcidVenom/snuffbox-hydra/README.md

 a way to relink the actual libraries used.
 Aside from that, statically linking Qt5 using CMake is not fully supported.

+# V8

+Google's V8 is used as the primary scripting engine for JavaScript support.
+V8 is not distributed as a submodule, but **depot_tools** is added instead. depot_tools can be used to fetch and compile V8 using gclient and the Ninja compiler.

+There is a batch script in **deps** named **build_v8.<platform>**, which automatically does all the fetching, syncing and compilation for you.
+This is experimental and I'm not sure if this always works; but it's probably the easiest way to guarantee a V8 build for Snuffbox.

+As of current **Windows 10 SDK (ver.
+10.0.15063.468)** is required to build V8 under MSVC.
+The download archive for the SDKs can be found [here](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive).

 # MSVC Version

-The current working version has only been tested with MSVC 2015, 64-bit.
-The engine is being developed in Visual Studio 2015 under platform tool set **v140**.
+The current working version has only been tested with MSVC 2017, 64-bit.
+The engine is being developed in Visual Studio 2017 under platform tool set **v141**.
+Google's V8 has deprecated 2015 by now, so it's highly advised to simply use 2017 when building the scripting environment as well.